 For some specific information about owl calls, visit Stokes Birds at Home to learn how to identify an owl call.

 If you're not able to find an owl in your area, you can find some fun places to learn about them online:

-National Geographic Kids has some wonderful pictures and facts about Snowy Owls
+- National Geographic Kids has a great video about owls and some wonderful pictures and facts about Snowy Owls

 Great Kids Books about Owls

 A wonderful nonfiction book that shares all kinds of fun facts and details about owls.
 Learn about habitats, features and the lives of owls.

 An excellent book to introduce kids to owls.
 Read about Barn Owls, also known as screetch owls, in this informative and beautiful picture book.